 “What do you mean Santa Claus isn’t real?”
 What else are you lying about.

-The child then begins to realize they’re alien, that two’s company and three’s a crowd.
+The child begins to realize they’re alien, that two’s company and three’s a crowd.
 All they hear are their parents whispering secrets to each other.

 Conspiracies Close To Home